dret/OReilly2020NYdemo/guidelines/why/change-management-policy/what/immutable-api-versions/README.md

 ## Design Option for the ["Change Management Policy" Guideline](../..)

-### Never change released APIs and operate as many versions in parallel es required.
+### Never change released APIs and operate as many versions in parallel as required.

 ---